Resuscitator: History

+The first appearance of the expired air resuscitator type was the Brooke Airway introduced in 1957.

 The demand valve was a revolutionary new piece of equipment.
-At the simple push of a button, high-flow oxygen could be delivered into the lungs of the patient without the worry of the device cycling and, thus, ceasing to pump oxygen.
+At the push of a button, high-flow oxygen could be delivered into the lungs of the patient without the complication of the device cycling and, the associated chance of ceasing to administer oxygen.
 Any amount of pressure that might be required to inflate the lungs could be achieved, and the demand valve was better able to detect obstructions in the lungs and more able to "work with the patient" than the Emerson and Pulmotor could.
 The demand valve could also provide oxygen at any flow rate required to a conscious patient in respiratory distress.
 Conserving the often limited reserves of oxygen was easier with a demand valve, as oxygen was designed only to flow when either the button was depressed or the casualty inhaled.
-Later medical opinion decided that getting high flow oxygen into a patients airway was a factor in causing vomiting and aspiration.
+Later medical opinion decided that getting high flow oxygen into a patient's airway was a factor in causing vomiting and aspiration.
 Demand valve resuscitators were introduced with restrictors to limit flow rates to 40 lpm.
 Use of the demand valve resuscitator in Europe was limited by the lack of pressure relief valve or audible alarm for high pressure.

+One of the first modern resuscitation ventilators was the HARV, later called the PneuPac 2R or Yellow Box.